ah2020-cs/Operating-Systems/README.md

   -Created a lottery scheduling program that allows processes to receive a proportional share of the CPU

   -Recreated the uniq command in xv6

+  -Final Project: optimize disk I/O and evaluate the effects of caches and the cost of system calls